Fomys/pnets/README.md

 ## `pnets_shrink` library

 This library provides methods and traits to reduce Petri nets.
-It provides all rules from [STTT](https://todoref.fr) and new rules created specially to reduce some networks from Petri net contest.
+It provides all rules from [STTT](https://todoref.fr) and new rules created specially to reduce some nets from Petri net contest.

 ### Internals